General Education

 Exemptions:

-- Veterans with six months service receive unit credit for KINE (formerly PHYE) and HELH 106.
+- Veterans with six months service receive unit credit.

-A new CSU General Education course list is published each academic year and courses may be added or deleted.
+This is the last year the CSU General Education course list will be published.
+Students may elect to continue on this pattern if they started at a California Community College prior to fall 2025 otherwise they will be placed on a new Cal-GETC transfer GE pattern.
 If a course no longer appears on the current year's list, the student may still receive credit for the certified course, if it was approved at the time when the student took the course.
-A course may be used to satisfy only one General Education area, unless it is noted otherwise.
-The list of courses approved for the CSU General Education pattern is available online at the college’s Articulation website.
+The list of courses approved for the CSU General Education pattern is available online at ASSIST.org.

 Students are strongly advised to consult with their NVC Counselor for specific transfer and admissions requirements.
 More information can be obtained from the NVC Counseling Center or the Transfer Center to obtain additional information regarding CSU and UC campus specific transfer general education course qualifications.